Package Management

 echo "postgresql-server" >> build/darksite/config/package-sets/target-server.txt

-For Debian installs
+For Debian/Ubuntu installs

 echo "htop" >> build/darksite-debian/config/package-sets/target-base.txt

-echo "gimp" >> build/darksite-debian/config/package-sets/target-desktop.txt
+echo "htop" >> build/darksite-ubuntu/config/package-sets/target-base.txt

 Dependencies resolve automatically when you rebuild:

-./deploy.sh build-debian-darksite # rebuild APT mirror
+./deploy.sh build-debian-darksite # rebuild Debian APT mirror

 PROFILE=desktop ./deploy.sh build # rebuild ISO (RPM darksite rebuilds automatically)